Waiyan-Tun/Automated_RootCauseAnalyzer/README.md

     - Inputs: Host, port, user, password (hidden).
     - Buttons: Connect to server, select database from combo box, use database.
   - **Key Methods**:
-    - `connect_server()`: Connects to MySQL server, lists databases; falls back to local SQLite files if connection fails.
+    - `connect_server()`: Connects to MySQL server, lists databases; falls back to local server if connection fails.
     - `use_db()`: Sets the selected database as the active engine and updates the data tab.
   - **Usage**: Establishes the database connection for subsequent operations.